What is parked car insurance?

 How to get parked car insurance

 Parked car insurance isn't something you can typically find easily by visiting your insurance provider's website.
 Instead, you will probably have to call the insurer and ask about storage coverage.
-You might have to have yourcar parked for 30 days before you can switch to parked car insurance, although that isn't always the case.
+You may need to have your car parked for 30 days before you can switch to parked car insurance, although this isn't always the case.

 Here are some general parked-car insurance guidelines:

-- You may need to cancel your registration.
+• You may need to cancel your registration.
 In most states, you must have liability coverage if your car is registered.
-Because parked car insurance doesn't include liability coverage, you will want to cancel your registration first.
+You may need to turn in your plates.

-- You need to find out if you can get this coverage.
-Call your insurance provider.
-When you are ready to make the switch, give your insurer a call.
+• Contact your insurance company.
+When you are ready to make the switch, contact your insurer.
 You may not be able to switch your coverage online.

 What happens if someone hits your parked car?

-What to do if someone hit my parked car and left a note?
+What should I do if someone hit my parked car and left a note?

 If someone hit your parked car and left a note, follow these steps: